realitymod/Manual/en/the_squad_leader.md

 The **Squad Leader** in PR:BF2 has many functional abilities.
 He is able to mark enemy units on the map and forward contact reports to the team's commander with the ability to mark a target on the team's map.
 To perform these functions follow these steps:

-1. Mark a position either via the minimap or via the secondary commo rose \(**T**\)
+1. Mark a position either via the minimap or via the secondary commo rose \(**T**\).
-2. Select the radio/cellphone item issued to Officer/Spotter/Cell Leader or Collaborator kits and use the **the alternate fire key \(RMB\)** to activate it.
+2. Select the radio/cellphone item issued to Officer/Spotter/Cell Leader or Collaborator kits and use the **alternate fire key \(RMB\)** to activate it.
-3. While looking closely in the direction of Squad Leader marker, press and hold the primary commo rose key\(**Q**\), hover over the correct type of hostile forces, vehicle, equipment category and press either left click or right click to place the corresponding map mark.
+3. While looking closely in the direction of Squad Leader marker, press and hold the primary commo rose key\(**Q**\), hover over the correct type of hostile forces, vehicle or equipment category and press either left click or right click to place the corresponding map mark.

 Note that steps 1 and 2 can be done in either order.